Ready to make the move to CSU?

 We suggest you apply for admission at the beginning of your last semester of attendance at your present institution.

-Note: Students more than 21 years of age are not required to submit SAT and/or ACT scores.
+Note: Students over 21 years of age are not required to submit test scores or an academic reference form.

-Transcripts are evaluated for credit by the Office of the Registrar after you have been accepted.
-Acceptance of Education, Nursing and Music courses require review by the appropriate Dean (For unofficial evaluations, please call the Enrollment Office).
+Official transcripts are evaluated for credit by the Office of the Registrar after you have been accepted.
+Acceptance of Education, Nursing, and Music courses require review by the appropriate Dean.
+If you would like an unofficial evaluation of credits, please contact the Office of Enrollment, and ask for a transfer enrollment counselor.

-A student can transfer up to 68 credit hours from a 2-year school or 89 credit hours from a 4-year school.
-No more than 30 elective credit hours will be accepted.
+A student can transfer up to 68 credit hours taken at a 2-year institution (89 if you have an associate’s degree), or 89 credit hours if taken at a 4-year institution.

 The following departments have time limitations on credit: